 How Do I Bring A Case?

-In order to bring a successful personal injury case, you have to prove that the owner of the premises or the public area was at fault in allowing some dangerous condition to exist that caused you to slip or trip.
+In order to bring a successful personal injury case, you have to prove that the owner/occupier of the premises or the public area was at fault in allowing some dangerous condition to exist that caused you to slip or trip.
 It is always a good idea to take a photograph of the substance or object that caused you to fall if at all possible.
-If you sustained a personal injury as a result of a slip, trip or fall, you may be entitled to claim compensation against the owner of the property or premises and you should contact your personal injury solicitor for further advice on the matter.
+You should also keep the footwear you were wearing as they may need to be examined by an engineer.
+If you sustained a personal injury as a result of a slip, trip or fall, you may be entitled to claim against the owner/occupier of the property or premises and you should contact your personal injury solicitor for further advice on the matter.

 In circumstances where you have slipped on a wet surface, it is usually necessary to test the slip resistance of the surface on which you slipped when wet.
 This is arranged by your personal injury solicitor.